tablecheck/spa-boilerplate/README.md

 ## Deploy to production

-The easiest way is by using [TableCheck's Netlify account](https://app.netlify.com/teams/tablecheck/overview).
+The boilerplate is configured to be deployed to [Netlify](https://netlify.com), but it can also work with Github pages, Vercel, AWS Amplify, etc.

 - Click on `New site from Git`
-- Select `Github`, `TableCheck-Labs` and the repository of your project
+- Select `Github` and the repository where you forked it
 - Change Publish directory to `build`
 - Deploy site
 - You can change the URL name on `Site settings > Change site name`